45' BUS & MOTORHOME

-State Routes: In 1995, at the request of bus companies and bus associations, Caltrans reviewed the viability of allowing over-length buses on routes beyond the NN using an engineering analysis.
-As a result of the analysis, Caltrans allows over-length bus access to virtually all State routes except the 30-foot KPRA advisory routes, as described above under "Legal Routes."
+State Routes: In 1995, at the request of bus companies and bus associations, Caltrans reviewed the viability of allowing 45' buses on routes beyond the NN using an engineering analysis.
+As a result of the analysis, Caltrans allows 45' bus access to virtually all State routes except the 30-foot KPRA advisory routes, as described above under "Legal Routes."

 State Law (Bike Racks): On January 1, 2004, Assembly Bill (AB) 1409 created California Vehicle Code Section 35400(b)(10)(B).
 This section allows buses up to 45 feet in length to be equipped with a folding device attached to the front body of the bus that is designed and used exclusively for transporting bicycles.
 The device may not extend more than 36 inches from the front body, and the handlebars of the bicycle may not extend more than 42 inches from the front body.
 The total length of the bus, including the bicycle device, may not exceed 48.5 feet.
 NOTE: THIS LAW HAS CHANGED.
 PLEASE SEE THE CVC FOR THE LATEST UPDATE.

 Caltrans Legal Truck Size & Weight Work Group